sofiddr/portfolio/README.txt

+Site modified from this theme, switched color schemes and added scripts and other features everything is built on top of the theme, only slight changes made to the original

 Paradigm Shift by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)